dzianisv/EigenLayer-FundManager/README.md

 values we can offer
-- 👍 stacking to EigenPod, and then delegate to Coinbase Cloud Operators
+- 👍 stacking to EigenPod, and then delegate to EigenLayer Operators
-- 👍 restacking of liquid-staked ETH to Coinbase Cloud Operators
+- 👍 restacking of liquid-staked ETH to EigenLayer Operators
 - 👍 automatic rewards withdrawal in the token of customer choice (USDC)
 - 👍 automatic rewards compounding (reinvesting)
 - 👍 save on gas fees
-- 👍 ERC4626 Vault compatible with beffy.com, yearn.fi, and other yielding pools aggregators
+- 👍 ERC4626 Vault compatible with [beffy.com](https://beefy.com/), yearn.fi, and other yielding pools aggregators

 ## Demo